Nuggets win 96-92 after Celtics’ Walker has head injury

+DENVER (AP)Jamal Murray’s strong finish helped the Denver Nuggets work their way through a stretch of ragged play.
+His thoughts after the game turned to an injured opponent.

-DENVER (AP)Jamal Murray scored 22 points, including two free throws with 1.5 seconds remaining, and the Denver Nuggets hung on to beat the Celtics 96-92 on Friday night in a game overshadowed by a head injury to Boston guard Kemba Walker.
+Murray scored 22 points, including two clutch free throws with 1.5 seconds remaining, and the Nuggets hung on to beat the Celtics 96-92 on Friday night in a game overshadowed by a head injury to Boston guard Kemba Walker.

+”That’s not something you want to mess around with,” Murray said. ”Prayers out to him and hopefully he’s fine.”

 Nikola Jokic added 18 points, 16 rebounds and 10 assists for the Nuggets, who improved to 8-0 this season when holding an opponent to fewer than 100 points.